I want to share my story with you.

 I sat through the exam and made it out alive.

-Better yet is that a few months later when the results came out, I found out I passed.
+A few months later when the results came out, I found out I passed.

 I passed the bar and was officially a lawyer.
 It was great.